Skip to main content

 • Evaluation for nonalcoholic fatty liver disease at the time of diagnosis, using AST and ALT measurements, and follow-up testing yearly

-• For adolescent girls with T2D, assessing for menstrual problems and, if warranted, for polycystic ovary disease
+• For adolescent girls with T2D, assessing for menstrual problems and, if warranted, polycystic ovary disease

-• Lipid screening once glycemic control has been established, and then repeated yearly
+• Lipid screening once glycemic control has been established, repeated yearly

 • Baseline foot exam at the time of diagnosis and on a yearly basis to monitor for neuropathy